v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilercallback4-movedreferences2-method.md

 ms.assetid: d17a065b-5bc6-4817-b3e1-1e413fcb33a8
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: e676d03efc950ce911bce43e15322d1f9882d0fd
+ms.openlocfilehash: 37d5f5e8294bb87a8796d6dcae046864904b096b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67758224"
+ms.locfileid: "74439381"
 ---
 # <a name="icorprofilercallback4movedreferences2-method"></a>Metodo ICorProfilerCallback4::MovedReferences2
 Chiamato per segnalare il nuovo layout degli oggetti nell'heap a seguito di un'operazione di Garbage Collection con compattazione.
-Questo metodo viene chiamato se il profiler ha implementato il [ICorProfilerCallback4](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-interface.md) interfaccia.
-Questo callback sostituisce il [ICorProfilerCallback:: MovedReferences](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-movedreferences-method.md) metodo, perché può indicare intervalli più ampi di oggetti le cui lunghezze superano quelle che possono essere espresse in ULONG.
+This method is called if the profiler has implemented the [ICorProfilerCallback4](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-interface.md) interface.
+This callback replaces the [ICorProfilerCallback::MovedReferences](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-movedreferences-method.md) method, because it can report larger ranges of objects whose lengths exceed what can be expressed in a ULONG.

 ## <a name="syntax"></a>Sintassi